ton-community/ton-docs/docs/develop/dapps/cookbook.md

 <Tabs groupId="code-examples">

  <TabItem value="js-ton" label="JS (@ton)">
-DEXes use different protocols for their work, we need to familiar ourself with key concepts and some vital component, and also knowing TL-B schema that involved to do our swap process correctly.
-In this tutorial we deal with DeDust, one of famous DEX implemented entirely in TON.
+DEXs use different protocols for their work, we need to familiarize ourselves with key concepts and some vital components and also know the TL-B schema involved in doing our swap process correctly.
+In this tutorial, we deal with DeDust, one of the famous DEX implemented entirely in TON.

-In DeDust , we have a abstract Asset concept that simply include any swapable asset types.
-Abstraction over asset types, simplify swap process because type of asset does not matters and extra-currency or even asset from other chains in this approach will be covered by ease.
+In DeDust, we have an abstract Asset concept that includes any swappable asset types.
+Abstraction over asset types simplifies the swap process because the type of asset does not matter, and extra currency or even assets from other chains in this approach will be covered with ease.

-Following is TL-B schema that DeDust introduced for Asset concept.
+Following is the TL-B schema that DeDust introduced for the Asset concept.

 ```tlb
 native$0000 = Asset; // for ton